Fauci open to a 14-day ‘national shutdown’ to stem virus

 Fauci, the public face of the administration’s messaging during a round of morning TV interviews, said the country should do as much as “we possibly could,” even if officials are criticized for “overreacting.”
 He said he raised the issue of measures such as a shutdown with the Trump administration, and said it has been open to his ideas.

 “I think Americans should be prepared that they are going to have to hunker down significantly more than we as a country are doing,” said Fauci, a member of the White House task force on combating the spread of coronavirus.
-He head the National Institute of Allergy and Infectious Diseases at the National Institutes of Health
+He heads the National Institute of Allergy and Infectious Diseases at the National Institutes of Health.

 “Everybody has got to get involved in distancing themselves socially,” Fauci said.